ethpm/ethpm-spec/README.md

 5. [`piper-coin`](#package-which-uses-a-reusable-contract-from-a-dependency): A package which contains a deployed instance of a reusable contract from a dependency.
 6. [`escrow`](#stand-alone-package-that-links-against-local-library): A package which contains a deployed instance of a local contract which is linked against a deployed instance of a local library.
 7. [`wallet`](#package-with-deployed-instance-which-links-against-a-dependency-library): A package with a deployed instance of a local contract which is linked against a deployed instance of a library from a dependency.
+8. [`wallet-with-send`](#package-with-deployed-instance-which-links-against-deep-dependencies): A package with a deployed instance which links against a deep dependency.

 Each use case builds incrementally on the previous one.